 After a day spent fighting the theme park crowds, being respectful of your fellow guests can feel challenging, to say the least.
 However, avoid the temptation to hoist your kiddo on your shoulders to watch the parade or decide to stand up if everyone else behind you is sitting.
 This will help keep the parade-viewing experience as pleasant as possible.

 Well, Disney fans, that completes our guide to parade-watching at The Happiest Place on Earth.
-Are you happy the Main Street Electrical Parade is back at Disneyland?
+Are you happy the Magic Happens Parade is coming back to Disneyland?
 Which parade do you want to see roll down Main Street, U.S.A. or through Paradise Gardens Park once more?
 Let us know in the comments!
 Then, learn how to save on your next vacation with our Disneyland discount tickets.